What makes Data-Driven Fasting Different?

 The Fast Mimicking Diet attempts to provide a small amount of nutrients while reducing protein during a multi-day fast.
 Developed by Valter Longo, the Fast-Mimicking Diet stems from a plant-based belief system that animal protein is bad.

-In contrast, Data-Driven Fasting encourages you to adopt a Protein Sparing Modified Fast style diet when your blood glucose indicates you have plenty of fuel on board.
+In contrast, Data-Driven Fasting is similar to a Protein Sparing Modified Fast type diet when your blood glucose indicates you have plenty of fuel on board.
 This ensures you obtain adequate bioavailable protein and other essential nutrients.

 When your glucose levels fall, indicating you need more fuel, the DDF app will encourage you to eat normally or even prioritise a few fast-acting carbs if your glucose levels drop too low.